Lyris12/YGOCC-QCd/README.md

 ## `19822112` Shadow NOVA Dragon
 created by Seth, coded by Lyris
 ## `19905900` MMS - Follower
-created by Meed
+created by Meed, coded by Glitchy
 ## `19905901` MMS - Dealer
-created by Meed
+created by Meed, coded by Glitchy
 ## `19905902` MMS - Raider
-created by Meed
+created by Meed, coded by Glitchy
 ## `19905903` MMS - Strider
-created by Meed
+created by Meed, coded by Glitchy
 ## `19905904` MMS - Ambusher
-created by Meed
+created by Meed, coded by Glitchy
 ## `19905905` MMS - Slasher
-created by Meed
+created by Meed, coded by Glitchy
 ## `19905906` MMS - Throne
-created by Meed
+created by Meed, coded by Glitchy
 ## `19905907` MMS - Jacklyn Alltrades
-created by Meed
+created by Meed, coded by Glitchy
 ## `19905908` MMS - Sherlock Holmes
-created by Meed
+created by Meed, coded by Glitchy
 ## `19905909` MMS - Typhon, Father of Monsters
-created by Meed
+created by Meed, coded by Glitchy
 ## `19905910` MMS - Mystic Monster Summoner
-created by Meed
+created by Meed, coded by Glitchy
 ## `19905911` MMS - Multi Magic Spark
-created by Meed
+created by Meed, coded by Glitchy
 ## `19905912` MMS - Axis Gate
-created by Meed
+created by Meed, coded by Glitchy
 ## `19905913` MMS - Monotonous Monster Scavenging
-created by Meed
+created by Meed, coded by Glitchy
 ## `19905914` MMS - That's A Wrap!
-created by Meed
+created by Meed, coded by Glitchy
 ## `20157300` Azrael, The Origin Dragon
 created by Ace, coded by Lyris
 ## `20157301` Saruves, The Origin Dragon